Beaches on the north and south island you can´t miss in Aotearoa!

 One more thing to add to your NZ bucket list!
 Travel to the south island and drive along the West Coast Road!
 That´s all! 🙂

-I did not list any particular west coast beach because that is simply impossible.
-Being on the West Coast means you will find heaps of wild, unspoiled and breathtaking beaches and ocean views along the way so just stop on your journey everywhere you want.
+Being on the West Coast means you will find heaps of wild, unspoiled and breathtaking beaches and ocean views along the way.
+So just stop on your journey everywhere you want.

 Most of the time you will have the beaches all for yourself.
 Not many tourists stop on the way.
 Find a good place to watch the sunset but don´t forget a mosquito spray because there are many nasty sand flies.